FLY FISHING ROD ASSEMBLY

 - If you must store either a damp fly rod or damp bag, remember to remove them from the case and allow them to dry as soon as you can.

-Well-maintained fly fishing equipment is a joy to use and less likely to fail when the fish of a lifetime is at the end of your line.
-Routine maintenance and care lets your fly fishing equipment give you the best service for your investment.
+Well-maintained fly fishing tackle not only gives you the best return for your investment but is also less likely to fail when the fish of a lifetime is at the end of your line.

 Learn how to tie flies specific to the type of fish you want to catch in our next section.